Zamiell/isaac-racing-mods/README-diversity-mod.md

 Note that it is still possible to start with these items as one of the 3 passive items.

-Furthermore, certain items allow you to re-roll your build.
+Furthermore, certain activated items allow you to re-roll your build.
 Again, this spoils the fun, as the intent is to force the player to play with non-standard items.
 Thus, the following items are removed from all item pools:

 * D4
 * D100